fleek-network/fleek-network-docs/docs/learn/network.md

 Finally, Delivery Acknowledgements are gathered and batched by nodes before being submitted to the core protocol and committee as described in the [consensus](#consensus) section.

+To learn more, visit the section [Delivery Acknowledgements](/docs/learn/delivery-acknowledgements).

 ## Reputation system

 The Fleek Network has a reputation system where nodes rate each other.
 The ratings are collected timely and an aggregation algorithm calculates the overall rate for each node at the end of every epoch.